Benchmarking Instance-Centric Counterfactual Algorithms for XAI: From White Box to Black Box: Introduction

 \subsection{Findings}

-Our experiments revealed that: \begin{enumerate} \item relying solely on quantitative metrics, such as proximity or sparsity, is insufficient and a poor indicator of assessing the quality of a counterfactual explanation;
+Our experiments revealed that: \begin{enumerate} \item Relying solely on quantitative metrics, such as proximity or sparsity, is insufficient and a poor indicator of assessing the quality of a counterfactual explanation;

-\item Explainable counterfactual algorithms that do not take into consideration plausibility in their internal mechanisms cannot be evaluated with the current state of the art evaluation metrics, and their results may be biased and lead to scientific misinterpretations;
+\item Explainable counterfactual algorithms that do not take into consideration plausibility in their internal mechanisms cannot be evaluated with state-of-the-art evaluation metrics and their results may be biased and lead to scientific misinterpretations;

-\item A qualitative analysis is strongly recommended (together with a quantitative analysis) to ensure a robust analysis of counterfactual explanations.
+\item A counterfactual inspection analysis is strongly recommended (together with a quantitative analysis) to ensure a robust analysis of counterfactual explanations.
 Generating counterfactuals' decision paths can provide novel insights into the counterfactual generation process, provide a plausibility analysis, or even verify alignment with context and domain knowledge.
 This cannot be achieved with the current quantitative metrics.

 \item The underlying predictive model (either a white box, grey box, or black box) has no significant impact on the counterfactual generation process.